cyberark/pvwa/README.md

 # PVWA Ansible Role
-This Playbook will install the [CyberArk PVWA](https://www.cyberark.com/products/privileged-account-security-solution/core-privileged-account-security/) software on a Windows 2016 server / VM / instance.
+This Ansible Role will deploy and install CyberArk Password Vault Web Access including the pre-requisites, application, hardening and connect to an existing Vault environment.

 ## Requirements
 ------------
-- The host running the playbook must have network connectivity to the remote hosts in the inventory
-- Windows 2016 must be installed on the remote host
+- Windows 2016 installed on the remote host
+- WinRM open on port 5986 (**not 5985**) on the remote host
+- Pywinrm is installed on the workstation running the playbook
-- Administrator credentials for access to the remote host (either Local or Domain)
+- The workstation running the playbook must have network connectivity to the remote host
-- Network connectivity to the CyberArk vault and the repository server
+- The remote host must have Network connectivity to the CyberArk vault and the repository server
+  - 443 port outbound
+  - 445 port inbound
+  - 1858 port outbound
+- Administrator access to the remote host
-- PVWA package version 10.6 and above, including the location of the CD images
+- PVWA CD image
-- pywinrm is installed on the workstation running the playbook

 ## Role Variables
 These are the variables used in this playbook: